Kichiyaki/terraform-provider-woodpecker/docs/index.md

 A Terraform provider used to interact with [Woodpecker CI](https://woodpecker-ci.org/) resources.

+- v0.4.x and later versions of the provider work with Woodpecker 3.x+
-- v0.2.x and later versions of the provider work with Woodpecker 2.x+
+- v0.2.x and v0.3.x versions of the provider work with Woodpecker 3.0.0>1.x>=2.0.0
 - v0.1.x version of the provider works with Woodpecker 2.0.0>1.x>=1.0.0

 ## Example Usage